nils-n/meetings-reminder-system/README.md

 - Create a personal google account (if needed)
 - Go to Sheets
 - You can setup your own sheets as per instructions below, or use the example sheet [here](./assets/documentation/example.xlsx)
-- Create New Sheet Document and give it a name, i.e. `Meeting-Reminders` (or a name of your liking)
+- Create New Google Sheet Document and give it a name, i.e. `Meeting-Reminders` (or a name of your liking).
+This Sheet will have three sheets :
+    - A `schedule` sheet to keep track of the planned meetings
+    - A `valid-participants` sheet to list all allowed participants that could be invited to each meeting
+    - A `participation-matrix` sheet that stores which meeting each allowed participant attends.

+- How to enter details:
     - Rename first sheet to 'schedule'
     - Add the Headings as seen below
-    - You could add some initial data but I would recommend filling the sheep from within the app to avoid mistakes, only adding the headings is enough.
+    - You could add some initial data but I would recommend filling the sheet from within the app to avoid mistakes, only adding the correct headings should be enough.

     <table style='width:80%'>
     <tr>
-       <th style='text-align:center'>Add Schedule Worksheet</th>
+       <th style='text-align:center'> Schedule Worksheet</th>
      </tr>
       <tr>
        <td> <img src="./assets/images/sheet-schedule.png"; alt="example of the schedule worksheet" >  </td>